-Watch the above YouTube video and discover how to make root beer from scratch with all-natural ingredients.
+Watch the following YouTube video and learn how to make root beer from scratch the easy way, with all-natural ingredients.

-Writing this page reminded me of the first time I made homemade root beer using a Hires® Root Beer Extract kit back in the 1960s.
+Writing this article reminded me of the first time I made homemade root beer using a Hires® Root Beer Extract kit back in the 1960s.

-I placed the capped bottles under the bed in the spare bedroom to carbonate, and I totally forgot about them.
+I placed the capped bottles under the bed in our spare bedroom to carbonate, and I totally forgot about them.

-The following evening we heard the same loud POP again, and then seconds later — POP!
-POP!
+The following evening we heard a similar loud POP, and then seconds later — POP, POP.
 Twice in a row!
 We were totally baffled.

-Suddenly, we remembered the root beer.
+Suddenly, I remembered the root beer.
 What a mess!
-Nearly a dozen bottles had spewed their yeasty, sugary contents all over the underside of our bed and the floor beneath it.
+Nearly a dozen bottles had spewed their yeasty, sugary contents all over the underside of the bed, and the floor beneath it.

 The moral to this sticky story:

 1. Always secure your bottled soda pop in a "covered" box.